You are here: Home > Strategies > Working Out Poker Percentages

 64% ÷ 36% = 1.8 to 1

-The actual correct figure for this scenarios is 1.9 to one, however the above demonstrates a very easy and quick way to work out your percentages with high accuracy.
+The actual correct figure for this scenario is 1.9 to one, however the above demonstrates a very easy and quick way to work out your percentages with a reasonable amount of accuracy.

-Lets do a couple of real examples to see how we can make money and not lose it.
+Lets do a couple of real examples to see how we can make money at the table and not lose it.

-You are sitting on the button at a 5/10 No Limit ring game with T9hearts with 4 players seeing the flop.
+You are sitting on the button at a $5/$10 No Limit ring game with T9 hearts.
+Four players are seeing the flop.

 ![]() |